matted-zz/genome_coverage_plotter/README.md

 And it creates an output plot image based on the input filename, like:

 ![example](https://raw.githubusercontent.com/matted/genome_coverage_plotter/master/yeast_test.bam.depth.png)

+The chromosomes are ordered based on their order in the input file.

 All the parameters and plot options are currently hardcoded.